 When displaying the deck to your spectator, make sure you fan them and let them see the faces.
-Don't make a point of this – just fan them as you say “normal deck of cards”.
-Whatever you do, don't say “As you can see, they're in no particular order!”
+Do not make a point of this – just fan them as you say “normal deck of cards”.
+Whatever you do, do not say “As you can see, they are in no particular order!”
 Statements like this should be implied non-verbally.

 This is important later on, if the spectator tries to 'reconstruct' the trick and work out how it was done.
-If they can remember you casually spreading the cards, they'll discount any theories about the deck being in a special order or perhaps all the same card.
+If they can remember you casually spreading the cards, they will discount any theories about the deck being in a special order or perhaps all the same card.

-You now need to glance at the bottom card on the deck and there are a couple of ways of doing this.
+You now need to glance at the bottom card of the deck and there are a couple of ways of doing this.

-You can either put the cards back into their box, casually glancing at the bottom card as you do so.
-Better still, hold the deck in front of you, as if demonstrating to the spectator how to hold their card.
+You can either put the cards back into their box, casually glancing at the bottom card as you do so, or, better still, hold the deck in front of you, as if demonstrating to the spectator how to hold their card.

 Either method will need a simple verbal misdirection such has “Now hold your card up, still keeping it secret and concentrate on the design.”